influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/migration.md

    from the time the backup was taken to the time the dual write started.
-   For example, if you take the backup on `2020-07-19T00:00:00.000Z`, and started writing data to Enterprise at `2020-07-19T23:59:59.999Z`, you could run the following command:
+   For example, if you take the backup on `2020-07-19T00:00:00.000Z`, and started writing data to Enterprise at `2020-07-19T23:59:59.999Z`, you would run the following command:
    ```sh
    influx_inspect export -compress -start 2020-07-19T00:00:00.000Z -end 2020-07-19T23:59:59.999Z`
    ```
    For more information, see [`-export`](/enterprise_influxdb/v1.9/tools/influx_inspect#export).
 5. [Import data into Enterprise](/enterprise_influxdb/v1.9/administration/backup-and-restore/#importing-data).
 6. Verify data is successfully migrated.
 See: